Indiscernibles and Flatness in Monadically Stable and Monadically NIP Classes: Disjoint definable neighborhoods in monadically NIP classes

-\section{Disjoint definable neighborhoods \\ in monadically NIP classes}
+\section{Disjoint definable neighborhoods in monadically NIP classes}

 In the previous section we have seen that in monadically stable and monadically NIP classes, every element is very homogeneously connected to all but at most one element of an indiscernible sequence.
-At a first glance, this exceptional behavior seems to be erratic and standing in the way of combinatorial and algorithmic applications.
-However it turns out that this exceptional behavior can be exploited to obtain additional structural properties.
+At a first glance, this exceptional behavior towards one element seems to be erratic and standing in the way of combinatorial and algorithmic applications.
+However, it turns out that it can be exploited to obtain additional structural properties.

 The key observation is that elements that are ``exceptionally connected'' towards a single element of an indiscernible sequence, inherit some of the good properties of that sequence.
 We will give a simple example to demonstrate this idea.
-Let $G$ be a graph containing certain red vertices $R$ and blue vertices $B$, such that the edges between $R$ and $B$ describe a matching.
-For a formula $\phi(x_1,\ldots, x_q)$ define
+Let $G$ be a graph containing certain red vertices $R$ and blue vertices $B$, such that the edges between $R$ and $B$ describe a matching (see \cref{fig:matching_stars-appendix}, left).